lokizilla/FFXIV-A-Realm-Reborn-Lodestone-PHP-API/README.md

-Final Fantasy XIV Lodestone PHP API
+Final Fantasy XIV: A Realm Reborn Lodestone PHP API
 ==============================================

-I need something specific to my needs as I have a few projects in the lineup that will require this.
+An updated version of the original project, to work with the "new" Lodestone.

+As of typing, I've not updated anything (I'm more interested in playing right now!) but I'll be working on this in the near future.

 * * *